Why do Duck Eggs Make You Sick? 3 Typical Problems

 Proteins from duck eggs are hard to digest since the body needs to break these proteins into amino acids.
 Your body will take longer to digest duck eggs.
 The process of digesting proteins in these eggs can make you experience stomach upsets, especially if you experience stomach upsets regularly.

 Salmonella Infection is one of the reasons why you might be feeling sick after eating duck eggs.
-Salmonella infection is a bacterial infection that affects animals’ intestinal tracts, including ducks.
+This is a bacterial infection that affects animals’ intestinal tracts, including ducks.
 Ducks living with salmonella infection in their tract will lay eggs that will expose you to salmonella infections (source).

 It is easy to tell if you have salmonella infection after eating duck eggs.
 Nausea is the first sign that indicates you could be having a salmonella infection after eating duck eggs.
 You may also start vomiting, depending on the severity of the salmonella infection.